-Casual Dress Guidelines may be followed most Fridays and on special "out of uniform" days.
+Out-of-Uniform Guidelines may be followed on special "out of uniform" days.

-- Shirts Half-shirts, muscle shirts, tube tops, belly shirts, tops or dresses with spaghetti straps are not permitted. - Pants/Shorts/Skirts/Dresses must be of modest length and must fit in a manner in which undergarments including boxers do not show.
+- Shirts Half-shirts, muscle shirts, tube tops, crop tops, belly shirts, tops or dresses with spaghetti straps are not permitted. - Pants/Shorts/Skirts/Dresses must be of modest length and must fit in a manner in which undergarments including boxers do not show.
 Jeans with minimal fraying are permitted.
-Jeans with fraying from hip to toe or fraying which exposes the skin are not appropriate for school. - Shoes/Hats/Sunglasses follow uniform guidelines.
+Jeans with fraying from hip to toe or fraying which exposes the skin are not appropriate for school.
+Gym/athletic shorts are not permitted unless indicated by the school for special events such as Field Dau. - Shoes/Hats/Sunglasses follow uniform guidelines.